 - 50g chocolate protein powder

 - 1 tbsp vanilla extract

 Step one: Preheat the oven to 180g (gas mark 4).
 Line a 20x20cm traybake tin with baking parchment

 Step two: Place the nuts in a food processor and process them briefly until they are finely chopped.
 Add the remaining ingredients and process to form a thick soft batter.

 Step three: Spoon the mixture into the traybake time and smooth the surface.
 Bake in the oven for 40-45 minutes or until cooked through.

 Step four: Allow to cool in the tin completely and when ready cut into 12 bars to serve.

-The brownies can be stored in the fridge for one week, or frozen up to three month.
+The brownies can be stored in the fridge for one week, or frozen for up to three months.